External Auditor of the IOPC Funds

 Joint Audit Body

-In accordance with the Composition and Mandate of the joint Audit Body which was adopted in October 2008, the Audit Body shall be composed of seven members elected by the 1992 Fund Assembly: six named individuals nominated by 1992 Fund Member States and one named individual not related to the organisations ('external expert’) with expertise and experience in financial and audit matters, nominated by the Chairman of the 1992 Fund Assembly.
+In accordance with the Composition and Mandate of the joint Audit Body, which was adopted in October 2008 and amended in April 2019, the Audit Body shall be composed of seven members elected by the 1992 Fund Assembly: six named individuals nominated by 1992 Fund Member States and one named individual not related to the organisations (an ‘external expert’) with expertise and experience in financial and audit matters, nominated by the Chair of the 1992 Fund Assembly.
 Members of the Audit Body shall hold office for a term of three years, once renewable.
-A chairman of the Audit Body is appointed from among the elected members.
+A Chair and Vice-Chair of the Audit Body are appointed from among the elected members.

-The seven current members of the joint Audit Body, elected in October 2014, are:
+The six current members of the joint Audit Body, elected in November 2023 for a three-year term until the regular meeting of the governing bodies in 2026, are:

 Joint Investment Advisory Body

-The joint Investment Advisory Body, established by the IOPC Funds’ governing bodies, advises the Director on procedures for investment and cash management controls.
+The joint Investment Advisory Body (IAB), established by the IOPC Funds’ governing bodies, advises the Director on procedures for investment and cash management controls.
 This Body also reviews the IOPC Funds’ investments and foreign exchange requirements, to ensure that reasonable investment returns are achieved without compromising the safety of the IOPC Funds’ assets.
-The Body normally meets four times a year with the Secretariat.
-It also meets with the Audit Body and External Auditor once a year to share information, and reports to the governing bodies at their regular autumn session.
-The joint Investment Advisory Body is appointed by the 1992 Fund Assembly for a period of three years.
+The IAB normally meets four times a year with the Secretariat.
+It also meets with the Audit Body and External Auditor once a year to share information, and reports to the governing bodies at their regular meeting.

 Mr Alan Moore